Andy Oakes (footballer): Career

+He made his Derby debut against Sunderland in February 2001, keeping a clean sheet.
 He was the understudy to Mart Poom before becoming the first-choice keeper in 2001–02, playing 22 games.
 He had lost his first-team place when manager Jim Smith resigned in October 2001.
 He won back his place when Colin Todd was sacked and replaced by John Gregory in January.
 The "Rams" were relegated at the end of the season, finishing ten points behind 17th place Sunderland.
 Teenager Lee Grant was favoured more in 2002–03, and Oakes was restricted to seven First Division appearances.
 He played ten games in 2003–04, as Grant continued to be favoured by new boss George Burley.
 Grant was dropped in 2004–05, only for 20-year-old Lee Camp to claim the first-team jersey.
 Oakes joined Bolton Wanderers on loan at the start of the 2004–05 season as back-up to Jussi Jääskeläinen, but only made the one appearance.

 He moved on to Paul Merson's Walsall on a free transfer in March 2005, and featured in the last nine games of the campaign.
 He played 30 games in 2005–06, having missed September to December.
 With the "Saddlers" suffering relegation, he was released from the Bescot Stadium in May 2006.
 He signed with Kenny Jackett's Swansea City in August 2006.
 Playing six games of the 2006–07 season, with only one appearances coming at the Liberty Stadium, he was not offered a new contract in the summer by new boss Roberto Martínez.
 Oakes signed with Darlington in May 2007.
 He made 18 appearances for Dave Penney's "Quakers", before retiring from the game in 2009.